Lieutenant Governor of British Columbia

 The lieutenant governor of British Columbia is appointed in the same manner as the other provincial viceroys in Canada and is similarly tasked with carrying out most of the monarch's constitutional and ceremonial duties.
-The present, and 30th, lieutenant governor of British Columbia is Janet Austin, who has served in the role since 24 April 2018.
+Since 30 January 2025, Wendy Lisogar-Cocchia has served as the 31st lieutenant governor of British Columbia.

 Role and presence

 The lieutenant governor of British Columbia is vested with a number of governmental duties.

 The viceroy is also expected to undertake various ceremonial roles.
 The lieutenant governor, him or herself a member and Chancellor of the order, will induct deserving individuals into the Order of British Columbia and, upon installation, automatically becomes a Knight or Dame of Justice and the Vice-Prior in British Columbia of the Most Venerable Order of the Hospital of Saint John of Jerusalem.
 The viceroy further presents other provincial honours and decorations, as well as various awards that are named for and presented by the lieutenant governor; these are generally created in partnership with another government or charitable organization and linked specifically to their cause.
 These honours are presented at official ceremonies, which count amongst hundreds of other engagements the lieutenant governor partakes in each year, either as host or guest of honour; the lieutenant governor of British Columbia undertook 350 engagements in 2006 and 390 in 2007.